 The first thing to say is that I am a Clinical Psychologist, registered with the Health Care Professions Council (HCPC).
-As a Clinical Psychologist I am trained to doctoral level to deliver researched and evidence-based therapy from a variety of therapeutic ‘models’.
-This allows me to tailor therapy to your individual needs by selecting aspects of therapy models that will be most helpful to you.
-If you want to find out more, I have written a little about how Psychologists are different from a Counsellor, Psychotherapist and Psychiatrist below.
+As a Clinical Psychologist, I am trained to a doctoral level to deliver researched and evidence-based therapy from a variety of therapeutic models.
+This allows me to tailor therapy to your individual needs.

 I value creating a safe space where people can share and explore their experiences.
 I feel that this is crucial because it allows people to move towards their full potential and to feel supported to make choices about the valued directions they would like to move forward in.
 This flexible and collaborative approach to the therapeutic relationship is so important because it enables the client to become empowered and to move towards a richer and more fulfilling experience of life.